jido/Arcadam/README.md

 ```

 If a block title is defined for a tab then that replaces the item in the
-tablist for the tab title.
+tablist as the tab title.

 When the output format allows user interaction then the chosen tab is
 displayed and other tabs display only their titles.
 Tabset content that